styropyr0/CustomizableDatePicker/README.md

 # Customizable Date Picker

-`Styro Custom Date Picker` is a fully customizable date picker component for Android that offers a variety of customization options and a simple API for displaying a date picker with a wide range of features.
+This is a fully customizable date picker component for Android that offers a variety of customization options and a simple API for displaying a date picker with a wide range of features.

 ## Features